erikm67/Vapotherm-Process/The-First-90-Days-Outline.md

 In contrast, realignments (and sustaining-success assignments) are more ready-aim-fire situations.
 Turning around a failing business requires the new leader to cut it down to a defensible core fast and then begin to build it back up.
 This painful process, if successful, leaves the business in a sustaining-success situation.
 If efforts to turn around the business fail, the result often is shutdown or divestiture.

+In realignments and sustaining-success situations, in contrast, you enter organizations that have significant strengths but also serious constraints on what you can and cannot do.
+Fortunately, in these two situations you typically have some time before you need to make major calls.
+This is good, because you must learn a lot about the culture and politics and begin building supportive coalitions.
+Because of internal complacency, erosion of key capabilities, or external challenges, successful businesses tend to drift toward trouble.
+In a realignment, your challenge is to revitalize a unit, product, process, or project that has been drifting into danger.
+The clouds are gathering on the horizon, but the storm has not yet broken—and many people may not even see the clouds.
+The biggest challenge often is to create a sense of urgency.
+There may be a lot of denial; the leader needs to open people’s eyes to the fact that a problem actually exists.

 ## 4. Secure Early Wins

 ## 5. Negotiate Success